 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I thank the minister for his response.

-(interpretation ends) Mr. Speaker, (interpretation) looking at the Hansard from February 27, 2023 the minister had stated that the department would like to expand this pilot project to other communities.
+I also thank you for that clear response. (interpretation ends) Mr. Speaker, (interpretation) looking at the Hansard from February 27, 2023, the minister had stated that the department would like to expand this pilot project to other communities.